← Back to projects

 Code Showcase 15

-Documents are tagged at indexing time via extra_metadata on the backend dataclass.
+Documents get tagged at index time through extra_metadata on the backend dataclass.
 At query time, metadata_filters flows from any entry point (BackendExecutor, retrieve, answer_question) down to OpenSearch's bool.filter clause.
-Filters are applied before scoring — non-matching documents never appear in results.
+Filters run before scoring.
+Non-matching documents never appear in the result set.

 python